An improved Compton parameter map of thermal Sunyaev-Zeldovich effect from Planck PR4 data: Residual foreground and noise contamination in the PR4 -map

 \subsection{Cosmic infrared background (CIB)}

 The CIB is the most significant foreground contaminant to thermal SZ $y$-maps at small angular scales (see e.g. Fig.~\ref{fig:tSZ_cl_plk_sims} in Appendix~\ref{app:sims}).
 To assess and compare the levels of residual CIB contamination in the PR4 and PR2 $y$-maps, we compute the cross-power spectrum between these $y$-maps and \textit{Planck} CIB maps at $857$\,GHz.
 We choose $857$\,GHz as the frequency of the CIB templates because the $857$\,GHz channel of \textit{Planck} is not used at high multipoles $\ell>300$ for the reconstruction of the PR4 NILC $y$-map (see Table~\ref{tab:frequency_needlet_band}) and the PR2 NILC/MILCA $y$-maps \citep[see][]{planck2014-a28}.
 This enables the exclusion of spurious correlations between the noise of the $y$-maps and that of the $857$\,GHz CIB map, as the noise from different frequencies is uncorrelated, while the CIB is still highly correlated across frequencies \citep{planck2013-pip56}.
-Since the thermal SZ intensity is negligible at $857$\,GHz, using CIB maps at $857$\,GHz also allows us to exclude spurious correlations that would be caused by residual SZ contamination in CIB templates of lower frequency.
+Since the thermal SZ intensity is negligible at $857$\,GHz (about $3\%$ of its maximum intensity value at $353$\,GHz; see Fig.~\ref{fig:freq_response} and Table~\ref{tab:mixing_vector}), using CIB maps at $857$\,GHz also allows us to exclude spurious correlations that would be caused by residual SZ contamination in CIB templates of lower frequency.